dymoy/mvc-tech-blog/README.md

 The goal of this project is to build an application that follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication

-This project defines 4 Sequelize models:
+This project defines 3 Sequelize models and utilizes the `express-session` model:
 1. `User`
 2. `Post`
 3. `Comment`